Tree of Ténéré: Death and monument

-The Tree of Ténéré was knocked down by a reportedly drunk truck driver in 1973.
-On November 8, 1973, the dead tree was moved to the Niger National Museum in the capital Niamey.
+The Tree of Ténéré was knocked down by a Libyan truck driver, reportedly drunk, in 1973.
+On November 8, 1973, the dead tree was installed in a dedicated shrine on the grounds of the Niger National Museum in Niamey.

-A simple metal sculpture representing the tree stands where the tree once grew.
+A simple metal sculpture representing the tree stands to mark its former location and general appearance in the desert.
+Another replica - which better resembles the original tree - stands in the historic centre of Agadez (see image).

 In popular culture

 The sculpture representing the Tree of Ténéré and the Tree's story feature prominently in the 2006 film La Gran final (The Great Match).
 In the film, a group of Tuareg nomads in the Sahara race to find a power supply and broadcast reception for their television in time to watch the 2002 FIFA World Cup Final between Germany and Brazil, eventually using the tree sculpture as a makeshift antenna.

-In 2017, a group of artists created a massive, 4-story tall LED sculpture entitled Tree of Tenere that was showcased at Burning Man.
+In 2017, a group of artists created a massive, four-story tall LED sculpture entitled Tree of Tenere that was showcased at Burning Man.
 The sculpture consisted of 25,000 molded leaves containing 175,000 LEDs.
+In 2021 the artists re-developed the sculpture and created a permanent installation in the Deep Ellum neighborhood of Dallas, Texas.

-In 2018, the tree's story has appeared as a main theme in the official music video of 'Transmission/Michaelion' by Ibeyi.
+In 2018, the tree's story appeared as a main theme in the official music video of "Transmission/Michaelion" by Ibeyi.